-Caught between the desire to align with businesses that stand for values they believe in and the need for convenience and value-for-money, consumers often stick with what they know.
+Caught between the desire to align with businesses that stand for values they believe in and the need for convenience and affordability, consumers often stick with what they know.

 In other words, they head over to established ‘titan’ brands like Amazon.